-If the heater pump is a 2-Speed Pump 1, READY Mode will circulate water every 1/2 hour, using Pump 1 Low, in order to maintain a constant water temperature, heat as needed, and refresh the temperature display.
+If the heater pump is a 2-Speed Pump 1, Ready Mode will circulate water every 1/2 hour, using Pump 1 Low, in order to maintain a constant water temperature, heat as needed, and refresh the temperature display.
 This is known as "polling."

-REST Mode will only allow heating during programmed filter cycles.
+Rest Mode will only allow heating during programmed filter cycles.
 Since polling does not occur, the temperature display may not show a current temperature until the heater pump has been running for a minute or two.

-24 Hour Circulation Mode The 24 hour circ pump operates continuously with the exception of turning off for 30 minutes at a time when the water temperature reaches 3°F (1.5°C) above the set temperature (most likely to happen in warm climates).

-If the spa is configured for 24HR circulation, the heater pump runs continuously.
+24 Hour Circulation Mode The 24 hour circulation pump operates continuously with the exception of turning off for 30 minutes at a time when the water temperature reaches 3°F (1.5°C) above the set temperature (most likely to happen in warm climates or if the set temperature is decreased below the current water temp to meet this condition).
+If the spa is configured for 24 hour circulation, the heater pump runs continuously.
 Since the heater pump is always running, the spa will maintain set temperature and heat as needed in Ready Mode, without polling.